omnideconv/spacedeconv/README.md

 ## :arrow_down: Installation

-We highly recommend to install `spacedeconv` in a new Conda environment, since many different packages need to be included.
+Since many different packages need to be included, we highly recommend to install `spacedeconv` in a new Conda environment with the following commands.

 First, a tool for fast dependency resolution is needed, therefore we recommend installing mamba if not already available: